developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/apis/index.md

 #### Behavior Notes

+* The application activity's main window is resized only if:
-* The width of the custom key layout is greater than or equal to 50 percent of device screen width.
+ * the width of the custom key layout is greater than or equal to 50 percent of device screen width.
-* The custom key layout is NOT positioned on top of the app's title bar or "Action" bar.
+ * the custom key layout is NOT positioned on top of the app's title bar or "Action" bar.
 * In some cases, window resizing results in a blank portion of the screen.
-In these cases, try changing the background of the key layout.
+To avoid this, try changing the background color of the key layout.
-* To disable windows resizing of the activity’s main window, define the following attribute in the app's activity manifest file:
+* To disable windows resizing of the activity’s main window, set the following attribute in the app's activity manifest file:
  * `android:windowSoftInputMode=”adjustNothing”`

 ----

 ### Using EKB APIs
-The following example describes a company with business requirements that call for an application with four GUI screens:
+The following example describes a company with business requirements that call for an application with four main activities and corresponding GUI screens:

 * `FunctionKeyActivity`
 * `DisableActivity`